Delivery address

 What is the best treatment for wooden garden furniture?

 Wooden furniture that’s made for use outside is tough enough to take on the elements, but it often needs a little help to keep it in the best condition.
-There are a lot of options available for the best protection for outdoor wood furniture, including oils, preservatives, varnishes and paints.
+There are a lot of options available for the best protection for outdoor wood furniture, including oils, wood preserver, varnishes and paints.
 However, it’s always a good idea to keep it stored in colder and wetter months when not in use.

 It also depends on the type of wood your furniture is made of, whether it’s softwood or hardwood.
 Softwoods include wood from pine and fir trees, which can be cheaper than hardwoods such as oak, teak and mahogany.
 Softwoods are not always designed to be kept outdoors whereas hardwood is far sturdier and can handle a lot more from weather conditions.
 Hardwood can change colour and tone over time, which is perfectly normal, and can be more of an investment than softwood furniture.